takahashim/eps2pgf/otherfiles/README.txt

 ----------------------------------------------------------------------------
 Changelog
 ----------------------------------------------------------------------------
+v0.5.0 (2007-09-??)
+  - Added: handling of binary headers found in some eps files

 v0.4.0 (2007-08-04)
   - Changed: Eps2pgf is now distributed under the Apache license
   - Added: lots of PostScript commands